Get a copy of the exact blog content calendar template I use for myself and my clients (for freeee!)

 These are some ways you can add emphasis to your copy:

-You don’t have to use all the ideas in your copy.
+You don’t have to use all these ideas in your copy.
 As I said before, make sure it aligns with your brand voice.
 If you prefer one over another, go with that!

 (Can you count how many elements of emphasis I used in this blog?)